pip-izony/Cuckoo_Sandbox_Auto_Report/README.md

 If you use Linux, change pip to pip3.

 * Second, set your environment infomation.
-* Third, you should insert the malware path in "your_malware_path"
+* Third, you should insert the malware path in "your_file_path"